codedance/jquery.AreYouSure/README.md

 *Are-you-sure* is as simple as it gets:

- * 100% JS with zero dependencies or no external CSS.
+ * 100% JS with zero dependencies and no external CSS.
- * Leverage `onBeforeUnload` to detect all exit page/browser events.
+ * Leverage `onBeforeUnload` to detect all page/browser exit events.
  * Works on forms of any size.
  * Correct state management - if a user edits then restores a value, the form is not considered dirty.